enricoballini/porepy/caseeni/README.txt

 UNSOLVED ISSUES: -------------------------------------
 - need to code on cluster, connections slow
-- need to ask cineca to install a recent version of VSCode
+- SOLVED need to ask cineca to install a recent version of VSCode
 - PBS doesn not always retunr errors, you can make some mistake in requireing resources that it automatically fixes them following internal rules
 - unpredicatable RAM usage, with 48/5 simulations per node only few failed bcs of memory run out (most simulaitons reached the end), with 48/16 the same...
 What is the bottleneck?
+- partially SOLVED, issues with python multiprocess and multi node job, all the processes go to one one
 - if you ask for too much RAM, PBS put your job in the queue, forever, whitout warnings
 - No clear documentation of PBS, the one provided by cineca is too simplified, the one on the internet is unclear
 - useless laptop, used only to type ssh -X login
 - laptop keyboard without keys...
 - IMPORTANT: it seems that subporcess module of python does NOT work on more than one nodes
 - i have 300GB of data, how do i manage them?
 I cant make a safety copy
+- pytorch requires specific backends to work with spase matrices on gpu and cpu
+- pytorch is unhappy with sparse matrices, no easy way to pass from scipy to torch. *** RuntimeError: add(sparse, dense) is not supported.
+Use add(dense, sparse) instead.
+- Reading/writing from disk (which one?) is terrribly slow, sometimes it takes minutes to just importing the libraries in python!